 Did you know that content marketing generates 3 times as many leads as traditional outbound marketing but costs 62% less (source)?
 In both demand generation and lead generation, content is the key to success.

 Demand generation content focuses on positioning and brand awareness.
 In order to raise more awareness, you need to remove all barriers between people and your content.
 Provide people with data sheets, videos, product webinars, blog posts, and other resources they need in order to make a purchasing decision.

 Lead generation content is typically gated and directed to a landing page with a lead generation form that’s required in exchange for your content.
 Leads who fill out a form in exchange for content likely believe it might help them with their jobs, which allows you to provide your sales team with more qualified leads.
 Gating your content helps keep less qualified leads out of the funnel and from flowing through to your sales team.

 Improve Your Demand Generation & Lead Generation Campaigns

-Is your data complete or accurate enough to identify you buyer personas?
+Is your B2B contact data complete or accurate enough to identify your buyer personas?
 If it’s not, you’re damaging your demand generation and lead generation campaigns.
 It’s impossible to create relevant campaigns based around guessing.
 Contact ZoomInfo today to learn how we can help you execute data-driven campaigns and start fueling your funnel with highly qualified leads.